 ⅓ cup nutritional yeast

-½-1 tsp fresh lemon peel (I cut a piece off the lemon I used for the lemon juice!)
+½-1 tsp fresh lemon zest (I zested the same lemon that I used for the lemon juice.
+Keep it simple.)

 2 Tbsp olive oil